anvilsecure/azure-sphere-re/tools/anvil_azure_sphere_test_app/README.md

 uid=1007 gid=1007 groups=15(net-config)
 ```

-Using the busybox shell you can explore the system.
-There is no pty, so busybox will not display a prompt, or handle interrupts like ^C or ^Z, so be careful in trying to kill or suspend tasks.
+Using the busybox shell, you can explore the system.
+Just keep in mind, because there is no pty, busybox will not display a prompt or handle interrupts like ^C or ^Z, so be careful in trying to kill or suspend tasks.